Samsung/ONE/runtime/onert/sample/minimal-python/README.md

     def set_input_layout(self, index, *layout):
         """
-        Set the layout of an input
+        Set the layout of an input (NONE, NCHW, NHWC)

         Args:
             index (int): Index of input to be set (0-indexed)